 Social Media Segmentation: The Inside Scoop

 In no way is segmentation a new idea for marketing professionals.
 After all, we’re using segmentation to do daily tasks like sending emails, creating pricing models, and perhaps the most popular way to use segmentation: using it to track the behaviors of our most loyal customers.
-But then, if we’re doing this, why aren’t we applying the practice to something as simple as social media marketing?
+But then, if we’re doing this, why aren’t we applying the practice to something as simple as social media marketing services?

 A lot of people assume that social media segmentation just means social media advertising, but it’s so much bigger than that.
 Let me explain: